UberJason/PageControllerComplicationLaunchBug/README.md

 # PageControllerComplicationLaunchBug

+## Update: Resolved in watchOS 6 beta 4.

 This project shows a bug in watchOS 6 beta 2.

 This bug applies to watchOS apps using a page-based layout using a "next page" segue in Interface.storyboard, and which also contain a watchface complication